How to Stop a Puppy From Biting

 During playtime, puppies naturally nip at each other.
 If they bite too hard, their littermates or mother will inform them with a sharp “yelp!” to let them know they went too far.

 Instead, Mullinax recommends leaving the room – a reaction your puppy definitely doesn’t want to cause.
-“Calmly walk to the nearest gate or door, close it, and stay on the other size for 10 seconds or so,” she advises.
+“Calmly walk to the nearest gate or door, close it, and stay on the other side for 10 seconds or so,” she advises.

 When you return to the room, remain positive and avoid another nipping incident by working on a fun training skill, playing with a toy, or offering calm pets.